-Around 25,000 people sprain their ankles in the United States every day that need medical care.
+Around 25,000 people sprain their ankles in the United States every day and more than 1 million people visit emergency rooms each year because of ankle injuries (WebMD).
 With that many injuries, it’s not surprising that sprained ankles are something almost everyone has experienced at least once.

 When it comes to diagnosing and treating sprained ankles, most people choose to take matters in their own hands, which means the number of ankle sprains is actually much higher than what’s reported.